florianjehn/Societal_Collapse/overview.md

 title: Overview Posts
 ---

 This section is concerned with a more bird's eye view of collapse.
-Aggregating insights or exploring high level concepts of collapse.
+Aggregating insights or exploring high level concepts.

 ### Summaries